moledoc/molesolusb/README.md

 This subsection describes authors preferences in programs.
 Also presents a list of most commonly used programs, fonts etc.

-* doas over sudo, but if there is no doas option sudo works fine.
-Also, for doas and sudo both I use nopass option (using doas/sudo doesn\'t require password).
+* doas over sudo, but if there is no doas option, sudo works fine.
+Also, for doas and sudo both, I use nopass option (using doas/sudo doesn\'t require password).
 Just my preference.
-* program: default terminal(gnome-terminal probably) (+ xterm just in case, if wanted)
+* program: default terminal (gnome-terminal probably) (+ xterm just in case, if wanted)
 * program: drop down terminal: guake
 * program: zsh (zsh-syntax-highlighting)
 * program: neovim(nvim)/vim